MicrosoftDocs/cpp-docs/docs/ide/navigate-code-cpp.md

 ## Go To

-**Go To** refers to a set of navigation features that each provide a specific kind of result based on filters you specify.
+**Go To** refers to a set of navigation features that each provide a specific result based on filters you specify.

 You can open **Go To** with **Ctrl+,**.
 This action creates a search box over the document you're editing.